raiden-network/raiden/docs/api_walkthrough.rst

        "token_network_address": "0xC4F8393fb7971E8B299bC1b302F85BfFB3a1275a"
    }

 The token is now registered.
-However, since the token was just registered, there will be no other Raiden nodes connected to the token network and hence no nodes to connect to.
+However, since the token was just registered, there will be no other Raiden nodes connected to the token network and thus there will be no nodes to connect to.
 This means that the network for this specific token needs to be bootstrapped.
-If the address of some other Raiden node that holds some of the tokens is known or it's simply desired to transfer some tokens to another Raiden node in a one-way-channel, it can be done by simply opening a channel with this node.
+If the address of some other Raiden node that holds some of the tokens is known or it's simply desired to transfer some tokens to another Raiden node in an one-way-channel, it can be done by simply opening a channel with this node.
 The way to open a channel with another Raiden node is the same whether the partner already holds some tokens or not.

 .. _opening-a-channel: